 - Invest in relationships.
 While it's expensive and the payoff isn’t short term, its the path to long-term success.

 - Find your boss’s first filter, meaning, find what is most important to them as it relates to the direction of the business and partnerships.

 - Don’t over-invest in a single partnership.
 And make sure you have a predetermined path to determine when to get out of the partnership when it no longer makes good business sense.

 “Entrepreneurs often let someone else or something else to quit.” - Matt Rissell, TSheets by QuickBooks.

 3. SaaS Trends

-Ariel Diaz, the Founder and CEO of Blissfully, shared some of the top SaaS trends in 2018:
+Another great takeaway came from Ariel Diaz, the Founder and CEO of Blissfully.
+She shared some top SaaS trends: